Allstate Homeowners Insurance Review of 2023

 You pay each time you add additional coverage, which will increase your policy rate.

-This unique feature, rarely seen in other insurers, is for people who rent out their homes temporarily through Airbnb or a similar service.
+This unique feature, rarely seen in other insurers, is for people who rent their homes temporarily through Airbnb or a similar service.

 Earthquakes and Floods